 Assigned to 705 Kōkūtai (705 Air Group).
 Tail code U-321.
 This Betty bomber flew missions in the Solomon Islands until abandoned at Ballale Airfield in a revetment on Ballale Island.
 A large bomb crater is present off the right wing.
 Neither engine is present, presumably removed during the war for repair or swap with another bomber.

 This Betty remained in situ on at Ballale Airfield in a revetment on Ballale Island.
 This bomber was standing on its landing gear and rotted remains of the tires.
 Arguably, this Betty was one of the most impressive World War II wrecks that remained in the world.
 Pieces of the cowling of one engine are present, and the flap is still attached to the starboard wing.
 The wing lower Hinomaru (rising sun) is remarkably preserved on both wings.
 The top of the tail is missing with U-3?? (last two digits unknown).
 Sometime after 1977 a tree impacted the nose causing slight damage.

 Justin Taylan visited in 2003:

 "On the tail, only 'U-3' was visible, but previous visitors and records confirm this marking to be U-321 or U2-321."

 Air'Tell Research Report "G4M Serial Numbers" by Jim Long

-Aircraft Wrecks page 18 (lower), 39 (upper) 56 (upper)
+Pacific Aircraft Wrecks (1979) pages 18 (lower), 39 (upper) 56 (upper)

 Charles Darby noted Manufacture Number and tail number in 1974

 Thanks to William Bartsch, Charles Darby and Yoji Sakaida for additional information